AgelessArchangel/RomSearch-for-RG35xx-Garlic-OS/readme.md

 ## Details

 - ###  This software is provided as is!
 Please back up your card!
 I am not responsible for any data you may lose!
-- This was created for personal usage.
+- This was created for personal use.
 - Compiled for Garlic OS using  nfriedly / miyoo-toolchain
 - The app shows the first 100 roms found that match the search pattern.
 - For mame roms  `"ARCADE", "CPS1", "CPS2", "CPS3", "FBNEO", "MAME2000", "NEOGEOCD", "NEOGEO"` the search is done based on mame.csv
 - The app tries to follow the Garlic OS theme.
 - The colors of the keyboard can be changed by adjusting `skin.json` file
+- The app tries to find the need files in the CFW.
+If a file is missing or broken, the app will use the files in the resource folder.
+- The app shoudl work in both single-sd and double-sd configuration!
+The app will try to search for ROMs on both SD cards.

 ## Key Shortcuts
 - When keyboard is showing